ltcmelo/psychec/README.md

 Applications:

-- Enabling, on incomplete source-code, static analysis techniques that require on fully-typed programs.
+- Enabling, on incomplete source-code, static analysis techniques that require fully-typed programs.
-- Compiling code snippets (e.g., retrieved from a bug tracker) for object-code inspection/debugging.
+- Compiling partial code (e.g., a snippet retrieved from a bug tracker) for object-code inspection.
-- Generating test-input data for standalone functions, in isolation.
+- Generating test-input data for a function in isolation (without its dependencies).
 - Quick prototyping of an algorithm, without the need of explicit types.

 **NOTE**: The master branch is going through a major overhaul; it's expected that syntax analysis (parsing and AST construction) already is functional, though.
 The original version of Psyche-C is available in [this branch](https://github.com/ltcmelo/psychec/tree/original).